StackmateNetwork/stackmate.in/content/storage/_index.md

 Multi-signature is a spending condition where more than one key has to sign a transaction to move the coin locked in these addresses.

-This means there is n/m possibilities of multi-sig.
+This means there are n/m possibilities of multi-sig.
 So we made it simple.

 ```
-We offer three types of multi-signature configurations:
+We offer three types of multi-signature configurations as paid services:
 ```

 ##  Jetski
 ### 2/3 Multi-Sig w/server
+#### Built for individuals
-> Est. July 15, 2021
+> Est. August 18, 2021

 In this setup, you maintain control of 2/3 keys, where one key is on your mobile device for easy signing, and the other key is in your cold hardware, just to use incase of emergency.

 For daily spending, your mobile key and our server as an automated signatory, can move funds.

 If you lose your mobile and/or its associated seed, you can still recover it with your hardware wallet and our signature.

-A signatory partner for individuals.
+> Multi-sig that feels like a single sig.
+With taproot support in progress, this will soon even look like single sig.

+`Cost: 420,000 sats/year`

-## Cruiser
+## Yacht
-### [3-4]/5  (server optional)
+### [3-4]/5 Multi-Sig (server optional)
+#### Built for households and small businesses

-> Est. July 15, 2021
+> Est. September 18, 2021

-The same setup as above, for a household; where we maintain a single key as a backup and optional automated signatory.
+The same setup as above with:
+- 5 key threshold
+- extended support over Jitsi
+- 1 hardware wallet of choice between [Trezor](https://trezor.io) (Beginner) OR [ColdCard](https://coldcardwallet.com) (Advanced)

+`Cost: 3 million sats/year`

-## Submarine (server optional)
+## Submarine
-### [5-9]/12
+### [5-9]/12 Multi-Sig
+#### Built for enterprise.

-> Est. July 15, 2021
+> Est. September 18, 2021

-The same setup as above, for joint families.
+The same setup as above with:
+- 9 key threshold
+- custom scripts and specialized bitcoin infrastructure
+- premium support over Signal w/a dedicated account manager.
+- 3 hardware wallets of choice between [Trezor](https://trezor.io) (Beginner) OR [ColdCard](https://coldcardwallet.com) (Advanced)

+`Cost: 9 million sats/year`

 # Timelocks